happypeter/LGCB/book/bash_navigation.md

 3. Linux has no concept of a “file extension” like some other operating systems.
 You may name files any way you like.
-The contents and/or purpose of a file is ned by other means.
+The contents and/or purpose of a file is needed by other means.
 Although Unix-like operating system don’t use file extensions to determine the contents/purpose of files, some application programs do.